6 Best Toilet Papers for Septic Systems in 2023 – Reviews & Top Picks

-It’s something we all use but rarely discuss; toilet paper.
-The wrong one can be unkind to sensitive skin, and for most, there’s a glaring difference between the cheap toilet paper you’re forced to use when out in public and the softer, more comfortable toilet paper used at home.
+The wrong toilet paper can be unkind to sensitive skin, and for most, there’s a glaring difference between the cheap toilet paper you’re forced to use when out in public and the softer, more comfortable toilet paper used at home.

-But if you have a septic system, you have an additional thing to consider; compatibility with your septic system.
-Some toilet paper can clog up the works and become a real pain in the rear.
-The following six toilet papers, however, are all completely safe for septic systems.
+But if you have a septic system, you have to consider its compatibility with your septic system.
+Some toilet paper can clog up the works, but the following six toilet papers, however, are all safe for septic systems.

-We’ve tested all of these toilet papers to see how they feel and how they compare so that you don’t have to.
-Hopefully, the following reviews will help you pick out the bathroom tissue that’s the perfect fit for your backside and your budget.
+We’ve tested these toilet papers to see how they feel and compare, so you don’t have to.
+Hopefully, our reviews will help you pick out the best toilet paper for septic tanks.

 |Best Overall||Quilted Northern H&PC-74326||